 Discomfort After Eating Fat is a Symptom

-Discomfort after eating fat is a symptom of the fatty liver condition and according to Dr. W. Daniel Jackson not the cause.
+Discomfort after eating fat is a symptom of the fatty liver condition and, according to Dr. W. Daniel Jackson, is not the cause.

-And that is very important to know because if the focus is only on reducing fats to avoid discomfort the root causes will never be addressed.
+That is very important to know because if the focus is only on reducing fats to avoid discomfort, the root causes will never be addressed.

 Sugar – Simple Carbohydrates – Excess Body fat